Make a gift or give your time

 Major gifts have enabled the Hall to progress its most significant initiatives, with recent gifts being used to endow fellowships, renovate the Old Library and fund our living green wall.

-To discuss the Hall’s projects and how these may support your philanthropic objectives please contact Gareth Simpson, Fellow & Director of Development on 01862 279096 of email email@example.com
+To discuss the Hall’s projects and how these may support your philanthropic objectives please contact the Development Office on +44(0)1865 279087 or email@example.com

 “We really appreciated our time at Teddy Hall and wanted to say thank you by helping current students.
 We established the Peel Prizes to recognise and encourage academic merit in the subjects we studied – Fine Art and Maths & Philosophy.
 Our funding has enabled us to stay connected to the Hall and provide direct support to the student body in areas that we feel are important.
 Through the Hall we have regular updates on the impact of our funding as well as regular opportunities to meet the prize winners.”